cloudera/hue/apps/spark/java/README.rst

 Welcome to Livy
 ===============

 Livy is an open source REST interface for interacting with Apache Spark from anywhere.

 Livy was originally created in Hue and then moved to its own project http://livy.io.

-And read more about Spark in Hue on http://gethue.com/spark/.